deepinv/deepinv/paper/paper.md

 | NBU [] | Multispectral satellite images |

 # Evaluation
-Reconstruction methods can be evaluated using the `Trainer` class using metrics defined in our framework as
+Reconstruction methods can be evaluated on datasets using the method `Trainer.test` using metrics defined in our framework, which compute:
 \begin{equation} \label{eq:metric}
 m = \mathcal{L}\left(\hat{x}, x\right)
 \end{equation}